harrymatthews50/MeshEditor/README.md

     - Unselected vertices are colored grey
 #### Geodesic Selection
 Geodesic selection selects vertices within a given geodesic distance of the picked point
-- to enter geodesic selection mode double click or type 'g'
+- to enter geodesic selection mode type 'g'
 - this will highlight in forest green all vertices connected to the location of the mouse cursor
 - the radius of the geodesic selection can be adjusted using 1 and 2 as for the brush selection
 - left clicking adds the highlighted vertices to the selection and returns to brushing mode